DeepStream: Prototyping Deep Joint Source-Channel Coding for Real-Time Multimedia Transmissions: Evaluation

 \subsubsection{Overall performance}

 Fig.~\ref{fig:end2end_image} and Fig.~\ref{fig:end2end_video} present the performance of image transmission and video streaming under different SNR conditions in the LoS scenario.
 For image transmission, all schemes experience performance degradation as the SNR decreases.
 However, the decline is significantly slower for all DeepJSCC-based schemes compared to the standard scheme.
 Notably, at a lower SNR level, the standard scheme suffer from the cliff effect, whereas DeepJSCC approaches maintain relatively high performance.
 Moreover, \name demonstrates a significant performance improvement over the direct deployment of DeepJSCC.
 At an SNR of 10~\!dB, \name achieves an approximate 3~\!dB performance gain.
 To assess whether \name fully exploits the potential of DeepJSCC, we compare its performance against the ideal case under AWGN conditions.
 The results indicate that \name closely approaches the ideal performance, with a maximum loss of only 1~\!dB.
+JSCC-OFDM shows significant performance degradation compared with the proposed scheme and even performs worse than the direct deployment baseline.
+This is because JSCC-OFDM performs clipping directly on the transmitted OFDM waveform.
+Although the network is trained jointly with the clipping module, the clipping distortion is introduced at the waveform level and directly alters the transmitted signal.
+Consequently, the performance loss caused by aggressive clipping may outweigh its benefit in PAPR reduction, which is consistent with the observations reported in~\cite{yang2022jsccofdm}.
+In contrast, our method adopts a fundamentally different strategy.
+Instead of clipping the transmitted waveform, we only impose a mild bounded activation on the encoder output to suppress extreme feature values.
+Furthermore, the proposed feature-to-symbol mapping and cross-subcarrier precoding modules further reduce PAPR without introducing additional signal distortion, since both operations are invertible transformations.
+As a result, the burden of PAPR reduction is shared across multiple modules rather than relying solely on clipping.
+This enables the generated OFDM signal to exhibit a lower PAPR while preserving the semantic information carried by the learned features, allowing the decoder to maintain stable reconstruction performance.
 Similarly, Fig.~\ref{fig:end2end_video} presents the results for video transmission, revealing a comparable trend.
-Specifically, the standard scheme outperforms the DeepJSCC-based schemes at high SNR regimes.
-However, its performance deteriorates rapidly as the SNR decreases, whereas the DeepJSCC schemes maintain robust performance in low-SNR regimes.
+Specifically, the standard scheme and H.265+LDPC outperform the DeepJSCC-based schemes at high SNR regimes.
+However, their performance deteriorates rapidly as the SNR decreases, whereas the DeepJSCC schemes maintain robust performance in low-SNR regimes.
 Moreover, \name consistently outperforms the direct deployment scheme, thereby validating the effectiveness of the proposed framework.